 Bladder infection (UTI) in cats

-It is important to contact your vet as soon as you notice any symptoms of cystitis.
+- It is important to contact your vet for an appointment as soon as you notice any symptoms of cystitis.
+UTI’s are painful and can cause very serious illness.

 Symptoms of cystitis in cats